Matt-Jones-Developer/speedme_that_readme_generator/output/README.md

 #
 ## License

-This project is licensed under the terms of the Apache 2.0 license.
+This project is licensed under the terms of the GNU AGPL v3.0 license.

-For more information, please visit this link: [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/)
+For more information, please visit this link: [GNU AGPL v3.0](https://choosealicense.com/licenses/agpl-3.0/)